Open-Reviews/Mangrove/Mangrove_Review_Standard_v1.md

 Value corresponding to the `sub` key MUST be of Major type 3 (a text string) and comply with one of Core URI Schemes:
 - `http`/`https`: for this scheme, the `sub`:
-    - Refers to a Website that is to be reviewed.
+    - Refers to a Website that is being reviewed.
     - MUST comply with [URL specification](https://url.spec.whatwg.org/) and is no longer than 100 letters.
 - `geo`: for this scheme, the `sub`:
     - Refers to a business location or physical point of interest being reviewed - a place.